Selection of the Right Motor Oil for the Corvair and other Engines

 Introduction

 My object in this paper is to explain in common language how to protect your engine through the selection of the correct oil.
 In this explanation I will be summarizing various SAE Technical Papers with the information pertinent to this explanation.
-For those that are only interested in the short answer, you can jump to the summary.
+For those who are only interested in the short answer, you can jump to the summary.
 I will not tell you which brand to buy, but what to look for on the label.
 I will not repeat word for word what is in the pages of the American Petroleum Institute, but put it in the best lay terms I can think of.
 Some people will say that there are not enough graphs and charts, while others will say it is overkill.
 I hope to strike a balance.

 • Six main points are:

-Viscosity: How are recommendations determined?
+• Viscosity: How are recommendations determined?

-Viscosity: What happens in the real world?
+• Viscosity: What happens in the real world?

-Viscosity Shear: The importance and effect of base oil quality.
+• Viscosity Shear: The importance and effect of base oil quality.

-Additives and additive clash: What are the consequences of too much of anything.
+• Additives and additive clash: What are the consequences of too much of anything.

-Myths and slogans: What is real and what is not
+• Myths and slogans: What is real and what is not.

-Sifting through spec sheets and the API classifications
+• Sifting through spec sheets and the API classifications.

 Premise